KxSystems/docs/docs/interfaces/kafka/index.md

 The library supports and uses all configuration options exposed by `librdkafka`, except callback functions, which are identical to Kafka options by design of `librdkafka`.

 <i class="far fa-hand-point-right"></i>
-[<i class="fab fa-github"></i> edenhill/librdkafka/CONFIGURATION.md](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) for a list of options
+[:fontawesome-brands-github: edenhill/librdkafka/CONFIGURATION.md](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) for a list of options

 ## Testing